Ariel Pink: Relationships and family

 During his early 20s, Rosenberg was married to a woman named Alisa.
 They divorced around 2004.
 From 2006 to 2012, he was in a relationship with the artist Geneva Jacuzzi.
-He assumed responsibility for the relationship's disintegration, and according to an interviewer, explained with "a tirade about gender politics and how everybody under 27 considers themselves bi- or transsexual."
-In a 2010 interview, he said he pondered gender identity "on a daily basis" and identified as being neither male nor female.
-Pink was also involved in a relationship with singer-songwriter Soko, who commented in a 2015 interview, "We dated a few years ago, but I think we're better off now as collaborators.
-I mean, he's a fucking genius and working with him is great."
+Pink was also involved in a relationship with singer-songwriter Soko.

 As of 2012, his father Mario Rosenberg was a multi-millionaire, a wealth that Ariel stood to inherit.
 In 2014, Mario was one of 19 people convicted in a $154 million insurance-fraud scheme, described by authorities as "the largest medical-fraud prosecution" in US history.
 He pleaded no contest to the charge.
 According to his attorney, the plea was made due to his lack of funds to continue battling the case.

-During an October 2017 performance in San Francisco, attendees were offended by Pink's on-stage physicality with then-bandmate and girlfriend Charlotte Ercoli Coe.
-The next day, she dismissed the resultant controversy as "the oppression olympics" and tweeted that the two were "just having fun".
-Following her comments, Pink wrote he was "not sensitive enough to the real plight of women these days. my behavior onstage was gross and I can't defend it."
-Coe later retracted her statement, alleging that she had defended Pink at his behest and that he had subjected her to physical and mental abuse throughout their relationship.
-Pink denied Coe's accusations and accused her of spreading claims that she knew were false or misleading, as well as attempting to blackmail him.
+He was sued by his then-girlfriend and bandmate, Coe, for onstage sexual harassment.

-In 2020, Pink filed civil harassment restraining orders against Coe.
-The suit was dismissed, although the court did not rule on the truthfulness of Pink's or Coe's abuse allegations.
+In response, in 2020 Pink filed civil harassment restraining orders against Coe.
+The suit was later dismissed, although the court did not rule on the merit of the allegations.
 A week after the courts rejected the suit, Pink stated that he was unable to afford legal representation, while his lawyer informed Pitchfork that they would soon file an appeal.